inpsyde/vip-composer-plugin/README.md

 For **local** development it is necessary:

-- _something_ capable of running PHP 7.1+ and MySql.
-Being it XAMPP, Mamp, Vagrant, Docker or anything else is not really relevant.
+- _something_ capable of running PHP 7.2+ and MySql.
+Being it XAMPP, Mamp, Vagrant, Docker, or anything else is not really relevant.
 - a DB ready for the website
 - an (updated) Git client available on the machine and accessible via the `git` command
 - Composer